top of page

 Jan 293 min read

-What my disability has taught me about being a counsellor
+What my disability has taught me as a counsellor

 I recently wrote a piece for the charity STAMMA about my experience training to be a counsellor as someone who stammers.
 Writing it brought up a lot of reflection and some hesitation.
 It felt vulnerable to share something so personal, but as a therapist, I try to live by what I encourage my clients to do: to be authentic and to meet ourselves with compassion, even when it feels uncomfortable.
 I hope the piece resonates with anyone who’s ever felt that a part of who they are m